leomarcov/labadmin/README.md

 # labadmin
 <img align="left" src="https://cdn4.iconfinder.com/data/icons/online-marketing-hand-drawn-vol-3/52/monitor__television__computer__desktop__seo__service__marketing-128.png">

 Labadmin is a Linux Bash script capable to remotely admin a set of hosts running Linux or Windows.
-It's an approach similar to Ansible, but Labadmin is focused to work in educational environment with hosts in a computer laboratory.
+It's an approach similar to Ansible, but Labadmin is focused to work in educational environment controlling hosts in a computer laboratory.

 Labadmin aims to be a tool useful for IT teachers and computer lab sysadmins.